Contributors to The Poetry Review share their essential poetry of the moment

 Richard Georges’ poems ‘On Remembering, or Dreams of Remembering’ and ‘Too Full of Vermouth and Cigarette Smoke’ appeared in The Poetry Review, Volume 107, No 4, Winter 2017.
 His mixtape, assembled through the lens of fatherhood, looks at the identities passed down by parents to their children, and children tracing the shapes of their parents.

 Doireann Ní Ghríofa’s poem ‘Craquelure’ appeared in The Poetry Review, Volume 108, No 1, Spring 2018.
-Her mixtape features poems that sing, that cross boundaries of language, and the best poem about a cervical smear you’ll ever read.
+Her mixtape features poems that sing, poems crossing language boundaries, and the best poem about a cervical smear you’ll ever read.